lwsspy/lwsspy.seismo/README.md

 export PYTHONSTARTUP=path/to/repo/startup.py
 ```

-is added to tthe `~/.bashrc` file, Python will use the environment variable
+is added to the `~/.bashrc` file, Python will use the environment variable
 to load up the script.
 The script right now is set to load all of `pyplot`'s and
 `numpy`'s functions without prefix as well as all of `lwsspy`'s functions.